How To Build a Remote Work Strategy for Modern Teams

 3. Build a robust remote team culture

-- Encourage team subcultures.
+- Encouraging team subcultures.
 Since the pandemic, most people connect with the company through their teams; encourage managers to organically tailor their subculture to the nuances of their members.

-- Host meaningful virtual gatherings.
+- Hosting meaningful virtual gatherings.
 Create opportunities for both work-related discussions and fun, team-bonding events.

-- Remind team members they’re valued.
+- Reminding team members they’re valued.
 Regularly show employees you appreciate them through acts like thanking them in front of the team and offering time off to take care of loved ones.

-- Ask for feedback.
+- Asking for feedback.
 Send out surveys that members can respond to anonymously, lead with empathy so that members feel safe sharing their opinions, and follow up in a timely manner.

-- Proactively prevent burnout.
+- Proactively preventing burnout.
 Be clear about expectations and what success looks like, ease heavy workloads by contracting on-demand talent to handle some of the work, and help employees deal with burnout.

 Dive deeper: The End of Corporate Culture (and Here’s What’s Next)